 As a child moves through his education stages, from K-12 and on to college or a trade school, at each and every step that child and their family engage with technology.

-Whether it’s a computer lab at the local elementary school, a homework assignment that must be submitted online or a collaborative, Cloud-based platform that enables teachers and parents to interact, the education environment is a technology environment.
+Whether it’s a computer lab at the local elementary school, a homework assignment that must be submitted online, or a collaborative, cloud-based platform that enables teachers and parents to interact, the education environment is a technology environment.

 After school, students are immersed in technology too.
 Many students have their own cell phones or, at least, access to a home or public computer.
 They text each other, post to their Instagram accounts, or tag along in popular online games, such as Fortnite or Minecraft to pass the time.
 The onset of the coronavirus also meant that much of a student’s daily life, from learning to socializing, has migrated online too.